SamyySwift/Credit_Card_Fraud_Detection/README.md

 ## **Deployment**
 In this step, I used Amason's inbuilt deployment algorithm to deploy the trained moddel to an endpoint.
 I then used this to make predictions on the test data and to evaluate the model.

+## **Model Evaluation**
+After the model is deployed, I tested and evaluated the model with the test data and got the following results:
+Metrics for simple, LinearLearner.

+prediction (col)    0.0  1.0
+actual (row)
+0.0               85269   33
+1.0                  32  109

+Recall:     0.773
+Precision:  0.768
+Accuracy:   0.999

+As we can see,the default LinearLearner got a high accuracy, but still classified fraudulent and valid data points incorrectly.
+Specifically classifying more than 30 points as false negatives (incorrectly labeled, fraudulent transactions), and a little over 30 points as false positives (incorrectly labeled, valid transactions).

+## **Model Tuning**
+To improve the model's recall and precision, I tuned some hyperparameters of the estimator as showned below.To aim for a specific metric, LinearLearner offers the hyperparameter binary_classifier_model_selection_criteria, which is the model evaluation criteria for the training dataset.

+linear_recall = LinearLearner(role=role,
+                              train_instance_count=1,
+                              train_instance_type='ml.c4.xlarge',
+                              predictor_type='binary_classifier',
+                              output_path=output_path,
+                              sagemaker_session=sagemaker_session,
+                              epochs=15,
+                              binary_classifier_model_selection_criteria='precision_at_target_recall', # target recall
+                              target_recall=0.9) # 90% recall

+## **Dependencies**
+* Amason SageMaker.
+* Amason s3 console.